sampsyo/cs6120/content/blog/2019-11-13-efficient-path-prof/index.md

 | (from bb12) bb8,bb18,bb4 | 7|
 | (from bb12) bb8,bb18,bb4,bb28 | 8 |

 Even though path bb8,bb12 appears twice in this table with different values, the algorithm is inserting instrumentation to differentiate the 2 ways that the path was started.
 If we take the back edge bb4 -> bb8, then we start with the path register equal to 3.
-If we take the bake edge bb12 -> bb8, then we start with the path register equal to 6.
+If we take the back edge bb12 -> bb8, then we start with the path register equal to 6.
 These were the 2 inc values computed for path bb -> bb8 in the table above.
 This kind of example was not explicitly mentioned in the paper but I think this is the correct thing to do.

 ### Performance Tests

 For the performance tests, I collected 11 programs from the SingleSource directory of the LLVM test suite.
 Each of these programs was compiled to LLVM, then sent through my profiling instrumentation pass, and then compiled to an executable.
 Additionally, a version of the executable was generated from the original LLVM (with no instrumentation).
 No optimizations were enabled for any of the compilation steps.
 Then, both of these programs were run and their run times were compared with time.
-The table below describes the results :
+The table below describes the results:

 | Program name | Normal execution time (secs) | Instrumented execution time (secs) | Instrumented / Normal |
 |:-:|:-:|:-:|:-:|